jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.036.png)

-The clause will only ever run in a *call* to the definition, but then it is a copy of the definition’s clause:
+The clause might only ever run in a *call* to the definition, but then it is a copy of the definition’s clause:

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.037.png)